 For further information, contact the director, Professor E. Farhi, Room 6-300, 617-253-4871.

 The William H. Bates Linear Accelerator Center is operated by LNS as a research and engineering center with particular emphasis on accelerator science and technology.
-Current efforts include the design, construction, and testing of new detector systems; the design of the high-luminosity electron-ion collider eRHIC; development of a proton synchrotron for cancer therapy; and development of new accelerator-based techniques for screening cargo for dangerous materials.
+Current efforts include the design, construction, and testing of new detector systems; the design, construction, and testing of a high-intesity polarized electron source for a future high-luminosity electron-ion collider eRHIC; development of a proton synchrotron for cancer therapy; and development of new accelerator-based techniques for screening cargo for dangerous materials.

 For further information, contact the director, Professor R. Redwine, Room 26-453, 617-253-3600.